gopal23688/sales_report/Instructions.md

  - Completed code should be pushed to new repository.
  - Provide clear instructions and add in all the details in the README.md on how to run the code.
  - Cloudformation /CDK usage should be documented clearly.
- - Once the code is committed, invite us(hema-assessment) as a collaborator to your repository,so that we can review your code.
+ - Once the code is committed, invite us(marcusmsv1 & ramyabalachandran) as a collaborator to your repository,so that we can review your code.

 ### `Points to Note:`